How to Open Doors with Lobbying as a Fintech Company?

 According to Ussal, tech start-ups and companies should engage in lobbying as soon as they can, mainly if they use novel business models or innovative technologies.
 Explaining business models to regulators and government officials can save tech entrepreneurs from overregulation, fines, and even lawsuits, especially if the policymakers are not familiar with the business or technology dynamics.

 According to Ussal, lobbying consists of equal parts regulatory knowledge and a strong network.
 Therefore, companies lacking local regulatory knowledge should first contact local experts and lawyers to do a thorough regulatory check to see what's at stake.
-Then, talking to lobbying experts can make a difference, as experienced lobbyists know not only who to approach but also how to approach them.
+Talking to lobbying experts can make a difference, as experienced lobbyists know not only who to approach but also how to approach them.

 Ussal additionally revealed his tips for becoming a lobbyist and his tech trend predictions for 2024.
 Don’t miss this unique episode!